miking-lang/miking-docker/README.md

-Each miking image is based on a baseline image. **Before building a miking image, its corresponding baseline image has to be built.** If the correct baseline image already exists on Docker Hub, that can be pulled directly instead and you can skip the "Baseline Image" step below.
+Each miking image is based on a baseline image. **Before building a miking image, its corresponding baseline image has to be built.** If the correct baseline image already exists on Docker Hub, that can be pulled directly instead and you can skip the _Baseline Image_ step below.

 ## Baseline Image